2426-BingXianXie/Calendars/HW4/src/README.md

 ### Implemented GUI Controller:

-- Added a new controller class, CalendarGUIController to handle interactions with the GUI.
+- Added a new controller class, CalendarGUIController and interface ICalendarGUIController to handle interactions with the GUI.
+- Added a corresponding view class, CalendarGUIView as well as interface ICalendarView to generate GUI components for the application.
 - The logic for handling GUI inputs is different from handling text commands.
 So, we created a new controller class in order to adhere to the Single Responsibility Principle.

 ## Known Limitations